Logo

 12.

-Primo Levi remained a member through his first year of university, until passage of the Italian Racial Laws of 1938 forced his expulsion.
+Primo Levi remained a member through his first year of university, until the passage of the Italian Racial Laws of 1938 forced his expulsion.

 13.

-Primo Levi later recounted this series of events in the short story "Fra Diavolo on the Po".
+Primo Levi later recounted that series of events in the short story Fra Diavolo on the Po.

 14.

-Primo Levi had matriculated a year earlier than scheduled enabling him to take a degree.
+Primo Levi had matriculated a year earlier than scheduled, enabling him to take a degree.

 15.